Nox-Erebos/LoneMartian/Guns/Onyx Obliterator WMD1937.md

 # Onyx Obliterator WMD1937

 The **Onyx Obliterator WMD1937** was developed by Dr. Onyx in the year 5020.
-The **Onyx Obliterator WMD1937** is Dr. Onyx's final creation before sacrificing himself in the final battle in the year 5195.
+The **Onyx Obliterator WMD1937** was Dr. Onyx's final creation before sacrificing himself in the final battle in the year 5195.
 His sacrifice ending the war once and for all.

 # Obtaining